AksoEo/uea-akso-bridge/README.md

 !### Katido
 ```

-Putting an exclamation mark before the three octothorpes creates an h3 that is marked as a section marker and will look different.
+Putting an exclamation mark before the three octothorpes creates an h3 that is a section marker and will look different.

 ### Info Boxes
 ```md